Skip to main content

 Haven't picked a major?
 Waiting to transition to a Limited Enrollment Program?
 Don't worry, more than a third of the freshmen that come to UMD work with advisors in the Office of Letters and Sciences.
 Letters and Sciences is the advising home that helps you explore and transition to your intended major.
 Through academic advising and exploration activities, we empower you to pursue the major that's the best fit.

 The School of Public Health takes on the most pressing public health issues facing our local communities, the nation and the world.
+Driven by a passion to break down the barriers that keep individuals, families, communities and populations from attaining optimum health and wellness, faculty and students are committed to finding new and better ways to promote health, prevent disease and prolong active, high-quality lives.

 Policy Terps understand how to make a positive difference in the most challenging problems facing our world today.
 Students are equipped with a sophisticated, in-depth understanding of domestic and international problems and possess the values and perspectives necessary to shape sustainable solutions.
 The School of Public Policy gives you the tools you need to translate your passion into real change.